 While the 35-million-euro ($43 million) EU grant for naval surveillance technology is modest, the fund aims to grow from its pilot phase to a multi-mullion-euro undertaking from 2021.

 "It's an important moment, we've managed to gather together 42 companies from 15 member states," European Industry Commissioner Elzbieta Bienkowska told reporters following a signing ceremony.

-Officials say years of cuts in defense research have put Europe's future military capabilities at risk, but now France and Germany are leading a broad effort to develop and deploy the bloc's armed forces together.
+Officials say years of cuts in defence research have put Europe's future military capabilities at risk, but now France and Germany are leading a broad effort to develop and deploy the bloc's armed forces together.

-The signing at the European Commission follows a flurry of diplomatic breakthroughs on defense collaboration after Britain - Europe's main military power along with France - voted in 2016 to quit the EU.
+The signing at the European Commission follows a flurry of diplomatic breakthroughs on defence collaboration after Britain - Europe's main military power along with France - voted in 2016 to quit the EU.
 London long blocked such plans, fearing the creation of EU armed forces.